Greak-1124/LMFFNet/README.md

 </tbody>
 </table>

 \* Represents the resolution of the input image cropping in the training phase.
+We found that when the randomly cropped image is 1024x1024 in the training phase, the network can perform better.
+If the input image of LMFFNet is randomly cropped to 1024x1024 resolution, 76.1% mIoU can be achieved on cityscapes.

 # How to run

-## 1. Training
+## 1 Training
 ### 1.1 Cityscapes
 > python train.py

 ### 1.2 CamVid
 > python python train.py --dataset camvid --train_type trainval --max_epochs 1000 --lr 1e-3 --batch_size 8

-## 2. Testing
+## 2 Testing
 ### 2.1 Cityscapes
 > python predict.py --dataset ${camvid, cityscapes} --checkpoint ${CHECKPOINT_FILE}

-convert the training lable to class lable.
+To convert the training lables to class lables.
 > python trainID2labelID.py
 > Package the file into xxx.zip
 > Submit the zip file to https://www.cityscapes-dataset.com/submit/.